Be sure to see my top ergonomic tools, like standing desks.

 - Made any periodic intentional or unplanned intermittent fasting much easier.

 Typical Daily Routine

-- One mug of coffee (2 cups on coffee maker) and 2 teaspoons of green tea with following supplements:
+- One mug of coffee (2 cups on coffee maker):

 - 1 tablespoons MCT Oil (Bulletproof Brain Octane)